jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/JCS-For-Greenplum-Level-Agreement-SLA.md

 2.11.2 Compensation • Scheme Fault Time = Unavailable Time.

-• For the monthly package of Greenplum instance, compensation shall be made by the means of compensating service duration at the 100 times of fault time/set.
+• For the monthly package of Data Warehouse JDW instance, compensation shall be made by the means of compensating service duration at the 100 times of fault time/set.

-• For the Greenplum instance paid by configuration, compensation shall be made by the means of coupons at the compensation amount = average charge per hour of 24 hours before the fault/60 x fault time x 100.
+• For the Data Warehouse JDW instance paid by configuration, compensation shall be made by the means of coupons at the compensation amount = average charge per hour of 24 hours before the fault/60 x fault time x 100.

 Description:

-• If the usage time of Greenplum instance in Pay By Configuration Consumption is less than 24 hours, the charge shall be calculated in accordance with the average value of the actual usage duration;
+• If the usage time of Data Warehouse JDW instance in Pay By Configuration Consumption is less than 24 hours, the charge shall be calculated in accordance with the average value of the actual usage duration;

 • Fault time shall be calculated by minutes;

-• The total compensation amount shall not exceed the total amount of current service charge already paid for a single set of JCS for Greenplum;
+• The total compensation amount shall not exceed the total amount of current service charge already paid for a single set of Data Warehouse JDW;

 ### 3 Miscellaneous